Ammar-Alam/skillfolio-infrastructure/README.md

 ### CloudFront Distributions

 - The distributions use the ACM certificate for HTTPS support and custom domain names.
+- OAI is configured so that the S3 buckets are only accessible via CloudFront

 ### Route 53